Echinacea tennessensis Rocky Top

 Details24-28" tall x 15-18" wide (seed propagated).
-This is a delightful new hybrid native wildflower that brings a distinctively cheerful personality into your garden.
+This is a delightful new native hybrid wildflower that brings a distinctively cheerful personality to your garden.
 Blooming in summer, the flower's thin, deep-pink petals curve forward from the center cone like an old-fashioned sunbonnet.
 A tap-rooted species, this hybrid is a floriferous, rugged performer in soils that are alkaline, well drained (no clay) and of lean-to-moderate fertility.
 'Rocky Top' is a good choice for drier growing conditions and rocky, poor soil sites.

 |Common Name||Rocky Top Hybrid Purple Coneflower|

 |Botanical Name||Echinacea tennessensis Rocky Top|

 |Zones||5, 6, 7, 8, 9|

 |Mature Spread||15-18" wide|

 |Planting Time||Spring / Summer, Fall|

 |Soil Type||Low Fertility Soil, Well-Drained Soil|

 |Amount of Rain||10 to 20", 20 to 30", 30 to 40" (with care)|